 The Committee strives to ensure that our internship class reflects the diversity of the country’s population; candidates from minority backgrounds are strongly encouraged to apply.
 The Committee does not discriminate on the basis of race, color, religion, sex (including marital or parental status, sexual orientation, and gender identity), disability, age, or national origin.

 Due to the large volume of applicants we receive, only those applicants who are offered interviews will be contacted by the Committee.
 No phone calls or emails please.
 Thank you.

 Intern assignments will vary depending on the work of the Judiciary Committee each semester.
 Examples of potential responsibilities include:

 - Researching policy issues under the committee’s jurisdiction

 - Attending briefings and hearings on the Hill

 - Supporting committee clerks and professional staff members

 - Providing administrative support, including answering calls, delivering correspondence, and setting up the hearing room.

-COVID-19 update: Currently, we anticipate that at least some of our spring internship program may be conducted remotely.
+COVID-19 update: Currently, we anticipate that at least some of our summer internship program may be conducted remotely.
 However, we ask that all applicants be available to intern in Washington, D.C., as we may transition to in-person work, if circumstances permit, over the course of the program.